New Garside structures and applications to Artin groups: Introduction

-In particular, all consequences listed in Theorem~\ref{thm:consequences_product_Z_garside} hold this class of Artin groups.
+In particular, all consequences listed in Theorem~\ref{thm:consequences_product_Z_garside} hold for this class of Artin groups.
 All of these consequences are new for this class, including the solvability of word problem.
 As a more precise comparison to previous results, we view the class of Artin groups in the above theorem as a combination of basic building blocks made of cyclic type Artin groups and spherical Artin groups.
-Then \begin{enumerate} \item All consequences listed in Theorem~\ref{thm:consequences_product_Z_garside} were known before for spherical Artin groups \cite{charney_biautomatic,huang_osajda_helly,haettel_huang_weakly_modular}, hence also known for the Artin group of type $\widetilde A_n$, as the direct product of this Artin group with $\mathbb Z$ has finite index in a spherical Artin groups \cite{kent2002geometric}; \item All consequences of Theorem~\ref{thm:consequences_product_Z_garside} except the first one (acting geometrically on a Helly graph) are known before for cyclic Artin groups with at most three generators - as these groups act geometrically on $\CAT(0)$ complexes made of equilateral triangles \cite{brady2000three}; \item All consequences of Theorem~\ref{thm:consequences_product_Z_garside} are new for the remaining cyclic type Artin groups. \item To the best of our knowledge, for each of the property in the list of consequences of Theorem~\ref{thm:consequences_product_Z_garside}, there does not exist combination theorem which is powerful enough to cover the pattern of combination of cyclic type and spherical type Artin groups in Theorem~\ref{thm:intro garside}, thus all consequences are new for the class of Artin groups in Theorem~\ref{thm:intro garside}.
-For example, the most recently combination theorem for Farrell-Jones conjecture \cite{knopf2019acylindrical} requires an acylindrical action of the group on a tree, which is not satisfied in our situation. \item Artin groups in Theorem~\ref{thm:intro garside} are in general not of type FC, so consequences of Theorem~\ref{thm:consequences_product_Z_garside} for this class does not follow from \cite{huang_osajda_helly}. \end{enumerate}
+Then \begin{enumerate} \item All consequences listed in Theorem~\ref{thm:consequences_product_Z_garside} were known before for spherical Artin groups \cite{charney_biautomatic,huang_osajda_helly,haettel_huang_weakly_modular}, hence also known for the Artin group of type $\widetilde A_n$, as the direct product of this Artin group with $\mathbb Z$ has finite index in a spherical Artin groups \cite{kent2002geometric}; \item All consequences of Theorem~\ref{thm:consequences_product_Z_garside} except the first one (acting geometrically on a Helly graph) were known before for cyclic Artin groups with at most three generators - as these groups act geometrically on $\CAT(0)$ complexes made of equilateral triangles \cite{brady2000three}; \item All consequences of Theorem~\ref{thm:consequences_product_Z_garside} are new for the remaining cyclic type Artin groups. \item To the best of our knowledge, for each of the properties in the list of consequences of Theorem~\ref{thm:consequences_product_Z_garside}, there does not exist a combination theorem \footnote{By a combination theorem, we mean a theorem of form that if a graph of groups $G$ has each of its vertex groups and edge groups satisfying property $X$, then $G$ also satisfies property $X$, under possibly some extra assumptions on $G$.} which is powerful enough to cover the pattern of combination of cyclic type and spherical type Artin groups in Theorem~\ref{thm:intro garside}, thus all consequences are new for the class of Artin groups in Theorem~\ref{thm:intro garside}.
+For example, the most recent combination theorem for Farrell-Jones conjecture \cite{knopf2019acylindrical} requires an acylindrical action of the group on a tree, which is not satisfied in our situation. \item Artin groups in Theorem~\ref{thm:intro garside} are in general not of type FC, so consequences of Theorem~\ref{thm:consequences_product_Z_garside} for this class do not follow from \cite{huang_osajda_helly}. \end{enumerate}

 \mk

 These conditions are the most general that we can deal with.
 In particular, we isolate simple families of Artin groups to which this result applies.